 Incorrect polarity in an external PSU can damage components, trigger protection mechanisms, and result in system malfunction.
 Most electronic devices and power supplies operate with clearly defined positive and negative inputs, ensuring proper current flow and voltage regulation.

 If these inputs are connected incorrectly, equipment can suffer severe damage, including board malfunction and irreversible component degradation.
-The risk is particularly high in power systems without built-in safeguards, as incorrect polarity can cause excess heat generation, short circuits, and potential electrical fires.
+The risk is particularly high in power systems without built-in safeguards, as incorrect polarity can lead to excessive heat generation, short circuits, and potential electrical fires.

 To prevent these issues, always check polarity markings before connecting a PSU, use power supplies with built-in protection, and implement polarity-guarded connectors.
 Some advanced PSUs include automatic correction mechanisms, which detect and adjust connections to prevent damage.